Tachyon-Sonics/ChaosCastle/README.md

 #### Modula-2 to Java translation

 I recently remembered that I bought an MHC licence (a Modula-2 to Java translator) at that time, and that I could use it to create a proper Java port.
+This would involve, of course, to rewrite the non-portable part, but this could be done directly in the Java language.

 In theory, I could then solve the two problems above that got me frustrated.
-Unfortunately, by digging for several hours in all my backups, I could not find the MHC licence.
+Unfortunately, by digging for several hours in all my backups, I could not find my MHC licence.
 It was probably lost when I trashed my old Amiga and Macintosh computers.
 I still found an unlicenced MHC version, but it was way too limited.
+And the company behind MHC no longer exists.
 That was another frustration.
 I also searched for other existing Modula-2 to Java converter, but found none that was suitable.
 As a Java guy I also did not want to go the C/C++ route (although I found the excellent and fully working XDS Modula-2 to C converter).

 Then I had this weird idea: what if I wrote my own Modula-2 to Java converter?